-Professor Hill began his career as a primary school teacher, later completing a BA Honours (Geography) and PhD (Wildlife/Statistical Ecology) at the University of Queensland (UQ) where he taught for 15 years and was appointed as Reader in Geographical Sciences and Director of the Australian Research Council Key Centre in Land Information Studies (AKCLIS).
+His career began as a primary school teacher, later completing a BA Honours (Geography) and PhD (Wildlife/Statistical Ecology) at the University of Queensland (UQ) where he taught for 15 years and was appointed as Reader in Geographical Sciences and Director of the Australian Research Council Key Centre in Land Information Studies (AKCLIS).

 He accepted the Foundation Chair in Tropical Environmental Science at Charles Darwin University (CDU) in 1995 and was a Dean from 1997 to 2004 with responsibilities spanning education, health and science.